tamirhemo/zk_hack_puzzles/README.md

-# ZK Hack Puzzle Solutions
+# ZK Hack III Puzzle Solutions

 This repository contains solutions and write-ups for puzzles given as part of the [ZK Hack III online event](https://zkhack.dev/zkhackIII/).